 The gadgets that do this are called recyclebots, and there are plenty of them available.
 Like 3D printers themselves recyclebots can be bought ready to go, or built from an open source plan.
 They’re not complicated devices; they just take shredded or pelletized plastic, melt it in a heating chamber then extrude it through a nozzle of the correct diameter.
 It cools, solidifies and you have your new filament, ready to be spooled and used.

 If you want to recycle 3D printing materials you’ll need a plastic shredder too.
 Many recyclebot designs include these; they’ll grind lumps of plastic into small strips or pellets that can be loaded into the recyclebot’s hopper.
 Once there a screw feeder carries them through the heating chamber – this is usually heated by simply wrapping it in resistance wire – and finally forces it through the nozzle.
 If you run out of things to recycle you can also buy plastic pellets in bulk bags; this usually works out a lot cheaper than buying ready-made filament.

 There are some more ambitious options too.
 A lot of packaging and consumer items are made from printable plastics, and these can be recycled into filament too.
 Many bottles are made from PET; it can be shredded, melted and extruded, then used for printing.
 Even many plastic bags can be reprocessed into raw material for your printer.

 Recycled plastic can be an incredibly cheap resource, but it does have downsides.
 It doesn’t offer the choice of colours you’ll get if you buy filament (or pellets), and you need to be careful not to mix different types of plastic.
 However for making test prints, or just experimenting with your printer’s capabilities, it’s great.
-If you’re planning on doing a lot of 3D printing a recyclebot might be the perfect addition to your setup if you want to recycle 3D printing materials.
+If you’re planning on using your 3D printer a lot a recyclebot might be the perfect addition to your setup if you want to recycle 3D printing materials.